statecapitols.tigerleaf.com What's On Top, Statues of Eagles

 from image courtesy of FLY2BIGBEAR

-The Dome The Mississippi capitol dome us unusually simple.
+The Dome The Mississippi state capitol building dome is unusually simple.
 Most stone domes have ports and decorations of some sort, but Mississippi's just has accented ribs.
 Since most of the facade of the capitol is also simple, sculpting and other decorations being largely confined to the portico and drum, the straight lines of the dome are not at all out of place.
 This isn't the only simple capitol dome; when Arkansas built their capitol, they borrowed Mississippi's dome design.

 |